Xbox Linux

 Xbox Linux was a project that ported the Linux operating system to the Xbox video game console.
 Because the Xbox uses a digital signature system to prevent the public from running unsigned code, one must either use a modchip, or a softmod.
 Originally, modchips were the only option; however, it was later demonstrated that the TSOP chip on which the Xbox's BIOS is held may be reflashed.
-This way, one may flash on the "Cromwell" BIOS, which was developed legally by the Xbox Linux project.
+This way, one may flash on the "Cromwell" BIOS, which was developed by the Xbox Linux project.
 Catalyzed by a large cash prize for the first team to provide the possibility of booting Linux on an Xbox without the need of a hardware hack, numerous software-only hacks were also found.
 For example, a buffer overflow was found in the game 007: Agent Under Fire that allowed the booting of a Linux loader ("xbeboot") straight from a save game.

-The Xbox is essentially a PC with a custom 733 MHz Intel Pentium III processor, a 10 GB hard drive (8 GB of which is accessible to the user), 64MB of RAM (although on all earlier boxes this is upgradable to 128MB), and 4 USB ports.
+The Xbox is essentially a PC with a custom 733 MHz Intel Pentium III processor, a 10 GB hard drive (8 GB of which is accessible to the user), 64MB of RAM (although on all earlier boxes this is upgradeable to 128MB), and 4 USB ports.
 (The controller ports are actually USB 1.1 ports with a modified connector.)
 These specifications are enough to run several readily available Linux distributions.

 From the Xbox-Linux home page:

 The Xbox is a legacy-free PC by Microsoft that consists of an Intel Celeron 733 MHz CPU, an nVidia GeForce 3MX, 64 MB of RAM, a 8/10 GB hard disk, a DVD drive and 10/100 Ethernet.
 As on every PC, you can run Linux on it.

 An Xbox with Linux can be a full desktop computer with mouse and keyboard, a web/email box connected to TV, a server or router or a node in a cluster.
 You can either dual-boot or use Linux only; in the latter case, you can replace both IDE devices.
 And yes, you can connect the Xbox to a VGA monitor.